Rovanion/webgl-clojurescript-tutorial/README.md

 (defonce gl-ctx (gl/gl-context "main"))
 ```

-This way we define, once and only once, the symbol `gl-ctx`.
-Why not start mutating the state machine by clearing its buffers?
+This way we define, once and only once, the symbol `gl-ctx`; this way we'll never end up redefining the whole state machine once the application is up and running.
+But that doesn't stop us from mutating the state machine, so why not start by clearing its buffers?
 The below program should result in you having a block box on your screen.

 ```clojure
 (ns webgl-clojurescript-tutorial.core